Getting familiar with the buying process is a wise choice before you buy gold and/or silver. Having a plan will smooth out the process tremendously.

 Keeping your metals in a vault (sometimes called a depository) is the most secure way to store them.
 You get the peace of mind that your metals are protected, fully insured, and kept offsite.
 The drawback here is vault storage comes with fees, which are usually about 0.5% of the total value of your precious metals.

-Storing your metals offsite also gives you the flexibility to sell them or withdraw them whenever you like.
+Storing your metals offsite also gives you the flexibility to sell your precious metals or withdraw them whenever you like.
 Otherwise, you can generally have your gold and silver shipped to your address or schedule to pick them up in person.

 **More How-To articles from Gainesville Coins:**